No items found.

 • Type: Audio recording and editing

 Another free podcast software is Audacity.
-While it’s a good option for beginners, it also requires a bit of a learning curve.
+While it’s a good option for beginners, it also comes with a learning curve.

 Zoom (free and paid)